NoLieNoSean/NoNotes/content/Notes/LEC ANA1 33.md

 >
 > Then, $f_{n}\rightrightarrows\text{a function }f$ and $f'(x)=g(x)$ for all $x\in[a, b]$.

-A cuter version with much weaker hypothesis:
+A cuter version with weaker hypothesis:

 > [!Theorem] @pughRealMathematicalAnalysis2015 4.9
 > Suppose